 - 1/4 cup fresh Thai basil

-Bring the water to a boil in a large pot with the short ribs, ginger, garlic, star anise, whole cloves, cinnamon stick, peppercorns and fish sauce.
+- Bring the water to a boil in a large pot with the short ribs, ginger, garlic, star anise, whole cloves, cinnamon stick, peppercorns and fish sauce.
 Once boiling lower the heat to a low rolling boil and let the broth cook for 1 1/2 to 2 hours.
+Strain the broth.